Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 - To grow deeper and more meaningful lives through adversity.
 - After a traumatic experience, many people feel a strong drive to help those who have suffered as they have.
 - Five ways that people can grow after a crisis
     - Their relationships strengthen
     - They discover new paths and purposes in life
     - The trauma allows them to find their inner strength
     - Their spiritual life deepens
     - They feel a renewed appreciation for life
 - Earthquake metaphor
 - Reflecting and introspection is the difference between growing after trauma and not growing
 - Write about the most upsetting experience in your life.
 - Expressive writing heals.
 - Writing helps forge meaning in several ways
     - By probing into the causes and consequences of the adversity
     - A shift in perspective
     - Their ability to find positive meaning in their traumatic experience
 - Venting raw emotions does not lead to health benefits, but sustained and thoughtful writing does.
 - It helps us move beyond our initial emotional reactions to something deeper.
 - People who have endured traumas and emerged from them bent but not broken.
 - Ten characteristics that distinguish the resilient from the rest
-  - Purpose: having a worthy goal or mission in life
+    - *Purpose*: having a worthy goal or mission in life
     - Social support
     - Transcendent sources of meaning
     - Genetics

 ## Chapter 7: Cultures of Meaning